Running Kubernetes in Production¶

 - One master ASG with always two nodes which run the API server and controller-manager

-- One worker ASG with 2 to N nodes to run application pods
+- Three worker ASGs with each 1 to N nodes to run application pods

-Both ASGs span multiple Availability Zones (AZ).
+The master ASG spans multiple Availability Zones (AZ).
 The API server is exposed with TLS via a “classic” TCP/SSL Elastic Load Balancer (ELB).
+The worker ASG is split into one ASG for each AZ to have better cluster-autoscaler support for statefulsets.
+We provision on demand nodepools, like “highcpu”, “highmem”, “highio” or GPU nodes

 Different clusters can use different channel configurations, i.e. some non-critical clusters might use the “alpha” channel with latest features while others rely on the “stable” channel.
 The channel concept is similar to how CoreOS manages releases of Container Linux.